-Auckland: where unknown volcanoes lie beneath to surface
+Auckland: Where unknown volcanoes lie beneath to surface

 It is unlikely another volcano would be found in the Karaka or even South Auckland Volcanic Field, Hayward said, but it's possible.

-"No extra volcanoes were recognised in the Auckland Volcanic Field between 1960 and 2010 - fifty years," he said.
+"No extra volcanoes were recognised in the Auckland Volcanic Field between 1960 and 2010 - 50 years," he said.

 "I would be surprised if another volcano is not recognised in the South Auckland Field in the next decade or so, but it is unlikely to be as large or as obvious as Karaka.